-- 1. The association has no set price for salaries of timers, arena directors, secretaries, announcers, etc. except that certain minimum salaries have been established. - (a) The minimum salary for timers is \$5.00 per event per performance and slack. - (b) The pay for judging shall be \$350.00 per performance for each judge.
-The rodeo committee shall pay \$250.00 and the balance will be paid by the CCA. - (c) Each judge shall be paid \$100 flat fee for slack unless the slack performance has over 125 contestants then the salary will increase to \$150.00 This shall be paid by the CCA. - (d) If a slack performance occurs the day prior to the first performance or the day after the last performance of a rodeo, the judges shall be paid \$350 each.
+1. The association has no set price for salaries of timers, arena directors, secretaries, announcers, etc. except that certain minimum salaries have been established.

+(a) The pay for judging shall be \$350.00 per performance for each judge.
+The rodeo committee shall pay \$250.00 and the balance will be paid by the CCA.

+(b) Each judge shall be paid \$100 flat fee for slack unless the slack performance has over 125 contestants then the salary will increase to \$150.00 This shall be paid by the CCA. (d) If a slack performance occurs the day prior to the first performance or the day after the last performance of a rodeo, the judges shall be paid \$350 each.
 The rodeo committee shall pay \$250, and the balance will be paid by the CCA.